-All of the races and classes presented in the Player's Handbook plus one other resources from those listed below are available to build your character (PHB+1).
+All of the races and classes presented in the Player's Handbook (PHB) plus Tasha's Cauldron of Everything (TCE) plus one other resource from those listed below are available to build your character (PHB+TCE+1).
 Upon use of a "+1" you must log it on your character's logsheet when you choose it.
 As new resources become available, they'll be added to this list.